-1.2.3 Pemba Branch
+1.2.3 Pemba Campus

-The Mwalimu Nyerere Memorial Academy has a Branch in Pemba that operates under the Karume Campus Zanzibar.
-The Pemba Branch is located in Chake town in Pemba.
+The Mwalimu Nyerere Memorial Academy has a Campus in Pemba.
+The Pemba Campus is located at Pujini in Chake Chake town in Pemba.

 1.3.
 Vision

 The vision of MNMA is to become a centre of excellence for knowledge acquisition and adoption which provides education and training for creativity and innovativeness and promotes peace and national unity.